alexgarbi10/photoApp/README.md

 ``` $ npm run build ```

-Note: This is currently experimental and will only build the frontend app
+This will build React's production bundle and start sails.js app in production mode using forever tool.
+For more information on this module, refer to this page: https://www.npmjs.com/package/forever

 # Linting